Madi Queta

-Madi Queta (born 21 October 1998) is a Bissau-Guinean professional footballer who plays for Portuguese club Vilafranquense and the Guinea-Bissau national team as a winger.
+Madi Queta (born 21 October 1998) is a Bissau-Guinean professional footballer who plays as a winger for Liga Portugal 2 club Penafiel and the Guinea-Bissau national team.

 Club career

 On 19 August 2017, Queta made his professional debut with FC Porto B in a 2017–18 LigaPro match against Penafiel.
 In June 2022 he joined Bulgarian First League club Cherno More Varna.
 In January 2023, Queta returned to Portugal, signing a contract with second tier team Vilafranquense.

+On 3 July 2023, Queta signed a one-year contract with Liga Portugal 2 club Mafra.

+On 19 January 2024, after having scored one goal in seven appearances for Mafra, Queta terminated his contract with the club by mutual agreement and signed a one-and-a-half-year deal with Azerbaijan Premier League side Sabail.

 International career

 Born in Guinea-Bissau, and raised in Portugal, Queta is a former youth international for Portugal.
 He debuted with the Guinea-Bissau national team in a friendly 3–0 win over Equatorial Guinea on 23 March 2022.